 Windham Weaponry CDI Review | “Tacticool” AR-15

 I remember unwrapping my new Windham Weaponry CDI, I couldn’t wait to get my hands on a gun they made differently from most of their ARs.
-CDI stands for Carbine Diamondhead Integrated which by now you’d get the picture if you’re familiar with other AR-15 rifles and accessories.
+CDI stands for Carbine Diamondhead Integrated.
+You’d get the picture by now if you’re familiar with other AR-15 rifles and accessories.
 It comes with a Diamondhead V-RS “X” free-floating handguard and a Picatinny rail stretching from the upper receiver combined with the full length of the handguard.

 This semi-automatic rifle has a 16-inch barrel chambered for .223 Rem/5.56mm NATO.
-It features a gas impingement system like most WW AR-15 rifles with a magazine capacity of 30 rounds.
+It features a gas impingement system like most Windham WW 15 rifles with a magazine capacity of 30 rounds.
 The upper receiver is M4A4 type flat top made from forged 7075 T6 aircraft aluminum with a hard coat black anodized finish.

 Ease of Use and Performance

 The trigger breaks at a nice 7 pounds but can be adjusted to your preference.
 Sight acquisition is easy with the built-in Diamondhead flip-up sights and an impressive accuracy for an M4 style carbine.
-This firearm is built as a true duty rifle with its durability and reliability in field work.
+This firearm is built as a true duty rifle with its durability and reliability in fieldwork.

 Pros and Cons

 The barrel’s strength chrome line enhancement 4150 chrome-moly-vanadium steel.
 It also features a Vortex Slash suppressor which is compatible with blank-firing adapters.
 If there’s one thing I’d want to change in this rifle, I still prefer the traditional M4 style handguard.
 It’s not about the functionality.
 I just think it looks better with the old design so it’s not that big a deal.

 All the enhancements made on this rifle makes it a good buy at around $1680.
 I got mine for a few hundred dollars less from a friend looking to purchase a Beretta 2-shot rifle.
 This firearm has a similar design to the YHM Diamond Specter, particularly with its handguard.